OH SO CLOSE: Redbank Valley Falls to Fort Cherry, 33-23, in PIAA Class A Semifinals

 It just didn’t come this time around.

-“The two thing that really stick out is — it wasn’t anything we did — but they had that one drive where they put the ball on the ground twice,” Gold said, slightly shaking his head.
+“The two things that really sticks out is — it wasn’t anything we did — but they had that one drive where they put the ball on the ground twice,” Gold said, slightly shaking his head.
 “Sometimes you need some magic to happen.
 Sometimes you need a Chris Marshall pick-6.
 We just didn’t get the bounce.”

-Still, Redbank Valley overcame the shift in momentum and seized some of its down.
+Still, Redbank Valley overcame the shift in momentum and seized some of its own.

 Wagner hit Kahle in stride with a perfect pass for a 68-yard touchdown in the third quarter to give the Bulldogs a 16-13 lead.